SCPN Control — Neuro-Symbolic Fusion Controller¶

 For Fusion Startups¶

-- Drop-in controller with 1969 tests and CI-gated RMSE validation
+- A tested controller with 3,300+ tests (100% coverage) and CI-gated RMSE validation

 For National Labs¶

-For ITER / DEMO¶
+For ITER / DEMO (Speculative)¶

 Architecture¶